Luxury Car Tax: What’s the latest?

 When and how do you pay LCT?

-LCT will almost always be included in the quoted price of the vehicle when buying from a dealership.
-The dealership will pay the LCT to the ATO on your behalf as part of the sale process.
+LCT is typically included in the advertised or quoted price when buying a vehicle from a dealership.
+In most cases, you won't need to calculate or pay it separately – the dealer is responsible for paying the LCT directly to the ATO as part of the sale process.